 Anthropic developed this technique as an alternative to traditional human feedback loops.
 Training on human feedback is expensive.
 You need thousands of human raters evaluating model outputs.
 It's slow.
 It's inconsistent.
 Different humans have different preferences.
 Constitutional AI bypasses this by encoding principles directly and letting the model critique itself.

-The power lies in what you put in the constitution.
 If your constitution emphasizes honesty, the model learns to avoid hallucinating.
 If it emphasizes helpfulness, it learns to provide thorough responses.
 If it emphasizes safety, it learns to refuse harmful requests.
 The constitution becomes the training signal.
-This is elegant and scalable.
 One concern is that self-critique might be false.
+The model might think it violated a principle when it didn't, or vice versa.